 The key trends in HR in 2021 will be driven largely by the happenings in 2020 that have accelerated the long-term changes in HR that were already underway for the last several years.

-Organizations that can understand and leverage these changes quickly can gain a significant competitive advantage over their industry peers and demonstrate higher business growth.
+Organizations that quickly understand and leverage these changes can gain a significant competitive advantage over their industry peers and demonstrate higher business growth.

 Sagar Chaudhuri is the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank in leadership roles.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn